-Bob Fink is a full time elementary teacher for the past 30 years in Springfield.
+Bob Fink worked for over 30 years as an elementary teacher in Springfield.
 He was named the Regional WEM Outstanding Educator Award winner for Teacher Achievement in 2014.
 In 2016, he was named the Springfield Public School Teacher of the Year.
 Bob was the head baseball coach at Springfield for 16 seasons.
 During that time, Fink’s teams accumulated 262 wins, won 7 conference titles, made 4 state tournament appearances, and won the State championship in 2016.
 He was named the Minnesota State Class A Baseball Coach of the Year in 2016.
 After retiring from baseball coaching, Bob was named the head football coach at Springfield in 2018.
 He guided his teams to two straight section titles and state tournament appearances in his first two seasons as the head football coach.
 Fink was named the Vikings Gatorade Coach of the Week, the 2019 Southwest District Football Coach of the Year and named the Section Coach of the Year for two consecutive seasons.

 Jeremy Best has served in the education and coaching professions for 20 years.
 His undergraduate work was completed in 1996 at Bluffton College, with a degree in Elementary Education/Special Education.
 In 2002 he earned his Masters Degree in Educational Administration from Bowling Green State University.
 He has taught at various levels ranging from fifth grade to seniors in high school.
 Best has taught 14 of his 19 years in special education classrooms.
 He currently is an Intervention Specialists at the middle school level and is completing his Administrative Licensure through Wright State University.